esimov/pigo-openfaas/README.md

 OpenFaaS function for Pigo face detector.

 ### Usage
 To run the function locally you have to make sure OpenFaaS is up and running.
-Follow the official documentation for help. https://docs.openfaas.com/
+Read the official documentation for more help. https://docs.openfaas.com/

 Clone the repository:
 ```bash